Mandy27/EatSmart/README.md

 The placeholder text in Safari and Internet Explorer dissappears when I click on the input box.

 votedHabitList.html
 The progress bar does not show up in Safari 5.
-Upgraded versions of Safari should have this element working, but Windows users are unable to updated beyond Safari 5, since Apple stopped developing for Windows.
+Upgraded versions of Safari should have this element working, but Windows users are unable to updated beyond Safari 5, since Apple stopped developing for Windows.